dingodb/dingo/docs/overview.md

    By using the log structured key-value storage [RocksDB](https://rocksdb.org/), DingoDB support high frequency write operation like INSERT, UPDATE, DELETE.
 3. Support point query and multi-dimensional analysis simultaneously
-   DingoDB can store table data in both row-oriented and column-oriented format, providing capability of fast point query and fast multi-dimensional analysis in low latency.
+   DingoDB own capability to execute high concurrent point query, upsert and fast multi-dimensional analysis in low latency.
 4. Easily integrated with streaming data and other DBMS's
    By providing dedicated APIs for popular streaming data processing engine, e.g. [Apache Flink](https://flink.apache.org/), DingoDB can easily accept data from them, and support more analysis